Semafor (website): China

-In March 2023, Semafor launched its "China and Global Business Initiative," a collaboration with the Center for China and Globalization (CCG), a think tank registered as a non-governmental organization (though its independence from the Chinese Communist Party has been disputed).
+In March 2023, Semafor launched its "China and Global Business Initiative", a collaboration with the Center for China and Globalization (CCG), a think tank registered as a non-governmental organization (though its independence from the Chinese Communist Party has been disputed).
 The initiative consists of regular events in New York City and Beijing, and would foster dialogue between business leaders amid increasing China–U.S. tensions.

-Semafor's partnership with the CCG has occasionally come under scrutiny.
+That same year, Semafor's partnership with the CCG came under scrutiny by Axios and other news outlets.
 Semafor CEO Justin Smith said Semafor would go into the collaboration with its "eyes wide open" and that it was under "[no] illusion that Chinese business leaders or other local groups operate independently of the Chinese Communist Party."
 Smith also said Semafor would retain editorial independence and full ownership of the project.

 The project's advisory board contains both U.S. and Chinese business leaders and academics, such as Robin Zeng—the chairman of Contemporary Amperex Technology Co., Limited and a member of the Chinese People's Political Consultative Conference—and Wang Huiyao, founder and President of CCG.
 Other advisors include Chen Deming, a former Minister of Commerce; Cui Tiankai, a former Chinese ambassador to the U.S.; and Zhou Xiaochuan, a former governor of People's Bank of China.
 U.S. board members include Jessica Chen Weiss, a professor at Cornell University and former senior advisor to the United States Department of State's Policy Planning Staff; Jerry Yang, co-founder of Yahoo!; Susan Thornton, former acting Assistant Secretary of State for East Asian and Pacific Affairs; Rana Mitter, S.T.
 Lee Chair in U.S.–Asia Relations at the Harvard Kennedy School; John L. Thornton, former co-president of Goldman Sachs; and David Rubenstein, a philanthropist, investor, and former Deputy Assistant to the President for domestic policy.